 Bleeder and a Buddy

 Bleeder and a Buddy Weekend Retreat is a time for teens ages 13 – 19 with bleeding disorders, and one of their non-affected friends, to get together at a nearby camp setting in Michigan.
-Both teens learn more about bleeding disorders, and how to assist someone else who might need emergency support in a critical medical situation.
+Both teens learn more about bleeding disorders, and how to share their personal story with others.
 Learning new leadership skills is also a focus of this weekend as well as establishing social connections with other teens.

 For more information contact Tim Wicks at firstname.lastname@example.org

 Every spring, teens with bleeding disorders join a group of HFM staff and counselors for a weekend away from home where they focus on communication and leadership skills.
 Over the course of the weekend, teens ages 13-19 living with bleeding disorders participate in fun activities designed to help build trust, mutual respect, openness, and teamwork skills.
 Some activities have included high ropes courses, laser tag games, food preparation, and many more!